Keitaroblaster/TypeScript-Quest/README.md

   obj1.student_details(); // Error: Property 'student_details' is protected and only accessible within class 'Student' and its subclasses.
   ```

--"Private" is similar to protected, but it also prevents subclasses from accessing the member.
+- `Private` is similar to protected, but it also prevents subclasses from accessing the member.
+A
-A derived class can’t improve its visibility because private members aren’t visible to derived classes.
+  derived class can’t improve its visibility because private members aren’t visible to derived classes.

 ```ts
 class Student {